-the broadest specificity, with the ability to recognize all classical and non-classical self MHC-I alleles and forms tested to date.
-Although LILRB2 binds to both the α 3 and β 2m regions of the MHC-I antigen-presenting structure, the major portion of its binding site lies within the highly conserved α 3 domain (59).
-The degree of interaction between this receptor and the α 3 domain is sufficient to allow LILRB2 to bind open conformers of MHC-I, which lack β 2m.
-In contrast, the major LILRB1 binding site lies within $\beta 2m$, thus this receptor can only associate with $\beta 2m$ associated MHC-I. Recognition of open MHC-I conformers has also been observed for LILRA1 and LILRA3, which were shown in one study to have stronger binding to open confomers than to β 2m-associated MHC-I (17).
-These findings indicate that alternatively folded forms of MHC-I may play a functional role in the immune response.
-It is also important to note that the members of the LILR family may interact in cis with MHC-I on the cell surface, as been demonstrated for PIR-B and LILRB1 (60, 61).
+- receptors predicted to bind MHC-I and Group 2 containing receptors that were not predicted to bind - 115 MHC-I (57).
+It was confirmed subsequently that the Group 1 members LILRA1, LILRA2, LILRA3, - 116 LILRB1 and LILRB2 can engage MHC-I (17, 58).
+Members of the LILR family vary in their MHC-I - binding preferences.
+LILRB2 demonstrates the broadest specificity, with the ability to recognise all - 118 classical and non-classical self MHC-I alleles and forms tested to date.
+Although LILRB2 binds to 119 both the $\alpha$ 3 & $\beta$ 2m regions of the MHC-I antigen presenting structure, the major portion of its - both the $\alpha$ 5 & p2in regions of the MHC-1 angle presenting structure, the major portion of its binding site lies within the highly conserved $\alpha$ 3 domain (59).
+The degree of interaction between this - receptor and the $\alpha$ 3 domain is sufficient to allowing LILRB2 to bind open conformers of MHC-I, - which lack $\beta 2m$ .
+In contrast, the major LILRB1 binding site lies within $\beta 2m$ , thus this receptor can - 123 only associate with $\beta$ 2m-associated MHC-I. Recognition of open MHC-I conformers has also been - 124 observed for LILRA1 and LILRA3, which were shown in one study to have stronger binding to open - 125 conformers than to $\beta$ 2m-associated MHC-I (17).
+These findings indicate that alternatively folded - 126 forms of MHC-I may play a functional role in the immune response.
+It is also important to note that - 127 members of the LILR family may interact in cis with MHC-I on the cell surface, as has been - 128 demonstrated for PIR-B and LILRB1 (60, 61).

-Despite their broad specificity, LILRB1 and LILRB2 show variation in their strength of binding to different MHC-I alleles (17).
-Binding occurs predominantly through the D1-D2 domains of the receptor (57), but it has been suggested that secondary binding sites in the D3 and D4 domains may contribute to allelic variations in the strength of LILR binding (62).
-The potential importance of such variations was first highlighted by the observation that MHC-I complexes differing by only one amino acid in the bound peptide showed different affinities for LILRB2, which corresponded with the extent of LILRB2-mediated modulation of antigen-presenting cell phenotype (63).
-A subsequent comparison of binding strength for different MHC-I alleles to LILRB1 and LILRB2 identified distinct preferences (17).
-LILRB1 has a lower affinity for some HLA-A alleles; those with Ala193 and Val194 have shown lower binding ability.
-Ser207 and Gln253 alleles also show weaker binding to LILRB1 and are in linkage disequilibrium with Ala193 and Val194.
-LILRB2 has been shown to bind most strongly to HLA-A and weakly to HLA-B alleles but with greater variability for these alleles than LILRB1.
-Its binding is weakest to a subset of alleles including HLA-B27 and HLA-B5701.
-Some of these outliers were MHC-I alleles with known disease associations, leading to the suggestion that LILR recognition of MHC-I might influence susceptibility to, and outcome of, some viral infections or autoimmune diseases.
+129 Despite their broad specificity, LILRB1 and LILRB2 both show variation in their strength of binding 130 to different MHC-I alleles (17).
+Binding occurs predominantly through the D1-D2 domains of the 131 receptor (57), but it has been suggested that secondary binding sites in the D3 and D4 domains may 132 contribute to allelic variations in the strength of LILR binding (62).
+The potential importance of such 133 variations was first highlighted by the observation that MHC-I complexes differing by only one 134 amino acid in the bound peptide showed different affinities for LILRB2, which corresponded with 135 the extent of LILRB2-mediated modulation of antigen presenting cell phenotype (63).
+A subsequent 136 comparison of binding strength for different MHC-I alleles to LILRB1 and LILRB2 identified distinct preferences (17).
+LILRB1 has a lower affinity for some HLA-A alleles; those with Ala and Val have shown lower binding ability.
+Ser and Gln alleles also show weaker binding to LILRB1, and are in linkage disequilibrium with Ala and Val.
+LILRB2 has been shown to bind 137 138 139 most strongly to HLA-A, and weakest to HLA-B alleles, but with greater variability for these alleles 140 141 than LILRB1.
+Its binding is weakest to a subset of alleles including HLA-B27 and HLA-B\5701.
+142 Some of these outliers were MHC-I alleles with known disease associations, leading to the 143 suggestion that LILR recognition of MHC-I might influence susceptibility to, and outcome of, some 144 viral infections or autoimmune diseases.